Permafrost/TundraTN/README.md

     * `suspended`
   * `length` is the number of tasks with a status of `QUEUED` or `DELIVERING` currently in the queue.
+  * `queue` is the `com.wm.app.tn.delivery.DeliveryQueue` object
+    which represents this queue.

 ---